Venice in 1 Day: a guidebook for getting the most out of your visit

 Tower and Basilica of San Giorgio| ©Dimitris Kamaras

 The best way to end the day is to watch the Venetian sunset.
 Luckily, the Basilica of Santa Maria is located on the Pointe della Dogana, which is one of the best places to watch the sunset.
-From there we can see the last rays of the sun over the Basilica Di San Giorgio Maggiore and its bell tower or over part of St. Mark's Square.
+From there you can see the last rays of the sun over the Basilica Di San Giorgio Maggiore and its bell tower or over part of St Mark's Square.

-From this point we can either take a vaporetto back or cross back to St. Mark's Square to finish with a nice dinner and enjoy Venice by night.
+From here you can either take a vaporetto back or cross back to St. Mark's Square to finish off with a nice dinner and enjoy Venice by night.
 It all depends on how long you want to extend a magical day in the city of canals.

 More information about Venice